civol/HDLRuby/README.md

 #### Type construction

-There are three basic types, `bit`, `signed`, `unsigned`, that represent respectively 1-bit bit string, 1-bit unsigned value and 1-bit signed value.
+There are five basic types, `bit`, `signed`, `unsigned`, `integer` and `float` that represent respectively 1-bit bit string, 1-bit unsigned value, 1-bit signed value, Ruby integer values and Ruby floating point values (double precision).
+The three first types are HW and support 4-valued logic, whereas the two last types are SW (but are compatible with HW) and only support boolean logic.
+Ruby integers can represent any element of Z (relative integers), and have for that purpose a variable bit-width.

 The other types are built from them using one of the two type operators.